6.1 Exponential and Logistic Population Growth

 The value “r” can be positive, meaning the population is increasing in size; or negative, meaning the population is decreasing in size; or zero, where the population’s size is unchanging, a condition known as zero population growth.

 When resources are unlimited, populations exhibit exponential growth, resulting in a J-shaped curve.
 Populations experiencing unlimited resources is very uncommon in nature.
-To account for the fact that most population DO experience resource limitation, the exponential growth equation can be modified.
+To account for the fact that most populations do experience resource limitation, the exponential growth equation can be modified.
 The resulting equation is known as the logistic growth equation.

 When resources are limited, populations exhibit logistic growth.
-In logistic growth, population expansion decreases as resources become scarce, and it levels off when the carrying capacity of the environment is reached, resulting in an S-shaped curve (see figure 6.1 above – the red line on the graph).
+In logistic growth, population expansion decreases as resources become scarce, and it levels off when the carrying capacity of the environment is reached, resulting in an S-shaped curve (see the red line on the graph in Figure 6.1.1).

 Logistic Growth